United Kingdom

 • Meals: Breakfast, lunch

 Today begins with a climb out of the North Tyne valley, gaining just over 200m in 15km.
 While on roads at first the surface becomes more broken with grass growing up the middle of the quiet country lanes, definitely terrain for a gravel bike!
-The elevation delivers panoramic views of the headwaters of the Tyne and the forest lands of Redesdale where we’re heading next.
-Approaching the forest edge, we say goodbye to the tarmac for some 44km of continuous gravel trails.
+The elevation delivers panoramic views before we enter the forest again and say goodbye to the tarmac for some 44km of continuous gravel trails, including the scenic Kielder Forest Drive, to the viewpoint at Blakehope Nick, before descending towards lunch just north of Kielder village.

 After lunch we’ll follow the rolling forest tracks above the northern flank of Kielder Water, keeping an eye out for ospreys which have made this forest and lake environment their home since 2008.
-The trail will take us past the rustic walkers’ and cyclists’ accommodation at Wainhope Bothy (closed during osprey nesting season) and Pipers Cross before leaving the tree-lined track to make our way along quiet lanes back to our comfortable home for the night at Bellingham.
+The trail will take us on lesser-used trails parallel to the Lakeside Way which rode a few days prior, before leaving the tree-lined track to make our way along quiet lanes back to Bellingham.

 Show Profile